Twisted Pair (film): Plot

 Cade breaks into a Cuzzx lab to find clues for his mission.
-Cade finds four guys wearing VR goggles who are in some kind of trance, and in the next room, a very old person dressed like Cuzzx meeting with people.
+Cade finds four men wearing VR goggles who are in some kind of trance, and in the next room, a very old person dressed like Cuzzx meeting with people.
 The men disappear, due to the programmable virtual reality and Cade reports back to his boss.
 Cade takes Alana, his girlfriend, out to dinner, and a mysterious man stabs Cade's homeless friend, taking his cell phone.
-Meanwhile, Cale tracks down and murders a rich executive, but the police find no evidence because Cale picked up the shell casings.
-He did, however, drop a syringe.
-Cade pretends to be a rich investor who wants to give money to the Cuzzx Empire, which gets him a tour of Cuzzx' house.
+Meanwhile, Cale tracks down and murders a rich executive, but accidentally drops a syringe at the crime scene.
+Cade pretends to be a rich investor who wants to give money to the Cuzzx Empire, which gets him a tour of Cuzzx's house.
 Donna, Cale's pillhead girlfriend, breaks up with him and then runs into Cade, demanding to know where she can get more drugs and why he shaved his beard.
-Cade responds by going "I never had a beard" repeatedly.
-He gives the girl some money to find a place to stay and they hug.
+Cade responds by saying "I never had a beard" repeatedly.
+He gives Donna some money to find a place to stay and they hug.
 Alana sees and gets jealous.
+The aforementioned mysterious man enters the home of a prostitute before the film cuts to Cade outside the Cuzzx empire building.

-Cade then decides to take down the Cuzzx Empire and goes into the boiler room to enact his plan.
+Cade then decides to take down the Cuzzx empire and goes into the boiler room to enact his plan.
 After his empire is destroyed, Cuzzx flees the country.
 Cade goes home and Alana pulls a gun on him, as she was working for Cuzzx the whole time.
 They shoot each other, and Alana dies in his arms.
 In the virtual reality forest, Cade and Alana reunite, they embrace and Alana tells him she loves him, and then disappears.
 The film ends with Cade addressing the audience, accepting the loss of Alana, and stating that humanity will eventually live in a virtual universe.
 Before the credits, the message "Cade Altair will return" appears onscreen.